Tangjiahui26/BestPlaceCA/BestPlaceCA.md

 We can esaily find from the figure above that the average cost-of-living is higher than the average of US.
 Only very few counties' cost-of-living are below the US average.
 Also, the highest is San Francisco.

+*Overall cost-of-living:*

-*The Definitions:* *Overall cost-of-living:* *The total of all the cost of living categories weighted subjectively as follows: housing (30%), food and groceries (15%), transportation (10%), utilities (6%), health care (7%), and miscellaneous expenses such as clothing, services, and entertainment (32%).
+*The total of all the cost of living categories weighted subjectively as follows: housing (30%), food and groceries (15%), transportation (10%), utilities (6%), health care (7%), and miscellaneous expenses such as clothing, services, and entertainment (32%).
 State and local taxes are not included in any category.
 Updated: December, 2016*

 ### Plot2: UnemploymentRate v.s.
 FutureJobGrowthRate